Borneo clothing advice for holidays in the Jungle

-- There is nowhere to charge electrical items in safari reserves or remote jungle villages and camps; consider taking a spare camera battery or a portable charge pack.
+- There is nowhere to charge electrical items in the safari reserves or remote jungle villages and camps; consider taking a spare camera battery or a portable charge pack.
 Keep your phone on airplane mode with your location services off if you prefer to use your phone as a camera.
 This will help preserve battery life.

-- Keeping your electronics protected from the humidity is essential while traveling in the jungle.
+- Keeping your electronics protected from the humidity is essential while travelling in the jungle.
 Consider investing in a stout phone case built for harsh environments or leave electronics stowed away in dry bags.

 Are there any items I need for food and drink while trekking in Borneo?